 As if fear, money and pure shame had not convinced me why I should have the surgery, the doctor moved onto statistics.
 Honestly, at this point in the presentation, I was unable to concentrate on anything outside of my thoughts.
 But my husband had THE notebook, so he was able to share with me weight loss statistics at a time when I was ready to hear them.

 After I trusted him, he used scare tactics with medical conditions and complications and told me how much his “product” would save me money.
 He ended with the “weight lost” statistics to prove that I will never lose weight on my own, I will never be able to keep the weight off if I happen to lose weight, so surgery was my only option.
-While some of the information the doctor used was factual, it certainly manipulated the audience’s “decision making” in one direction.
+While some of the information the doctor used was factual, it certainly manipulated my “decision making” in one direction.